recallnet/registrar/README.md

 For local testing, use `make run-local`.
-This command configures Docker to use host networking, which is helpful for testing against a locally running Anvil, Hardhat, or Hoku node.
+This command configures Docker to use host networking, which is helpful for testing against a locally running Anvil, Hardhat, or Recall node.

 ### Stop the service